 § 51.69 RIGHT TO AMEND, REVISE, REPEAL, OR SUPPLEMENT PROVISIONS.

 The city reserves the right to amend, revise, repeal or supplement this chapter to meet changing conditions in the future.
-(Ord.
-94-60, passed 2-21-94)

 § 51.70 ADOPTION OF RULES, RESOLUTIONS OR REGULATIONS TO ADMINISTER.